The Rise and Fall of the Third Reich: Development history

-The editor for the book was Joseph Barnes, a foreign editor of the New York Herald Tribune, a former editor of PM, another New York newspaper, and a former speechwriter for Wendell Willkie.
-Barnes was an old friend of Shirer.
-The manuscript was very late and Simon & Schuster threatened to cancel the contract several times; each time Barnes would win a reprieve for Shirer.
 The original title of the book was Hitler's Nightmare Empire with The Rise and Fall of the Third Reich as the sub-title.
 The title and cover had already been sent out in catalogs when Robert Gottlieb decided that both title and cover had to be changed.
+He also chose to publish the book as a single volume rather than two as originally planned.
 Nina Bourne decided that they should use the sub-title as the title and art director Frank Metz designed the black jacket bearing the swastika.
 Initially bookstores across the country protested displaying the swastika and threatened not to stock the book.
 The controversy soon blew over and the cover shipped with the symbol.